Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 Can I sell a tech business if I am still the primary point of contact for clients?
 Yes, and TAMBAY works through this challenge regularly.
 Key person dependency is a known risk factor for buyers, but it can be addressed through structured transition agreements, earnout provisions, and a documented handoff plan.
 It is not a deal-stopper when handled correctly from the start.

-Ready to find out what your tech or IT business is worth?
+Ready to find out what your tech business is worth?
 Contact TAMBAY Mergers & Acquisitions for a confidential consultation.
 Tom Brubaker handles every client relationship directly.
 No junior reps.
 No handoffs.

 Footer.png